Lombardi/Applied-Data-Science-Masters/index.md

 ---
-title: /
+title: /about
-layout: home
+layout: about
-permalink: /
+permalink: /Applied-Data-Science-Masters/
 ---

 # About Applied Data Science Masters at Syracuse University